bimdata/documentation/src/viewer/plugins/overview.md

 # Overview

 The main goal of the BIMData viewer is to display plugins that can interact with the state, the UI or other plugins.
-It is shipped with native ones like a 3d viewer, a 2d viewer, a spacial structure, a BCF and many others.
-This native plugins are designed to meet the basic needs of a user that want to interact with his models.
+It is shipped with native ones like a 3d viewer, a 2d viewer, a spacial structure, a BCF manager and many others.
+These native plugins are designed to meet the basic needs of a user that want to interact with his models.

 However, you may want to add your own features to the viewer.
 To do so, the BIMData viewer provides a rich API through plugins to let you implement your own ideas.